Last updated: March 23, 2021

 Cholesterol circulates in the blood throughout the body and is transmitted through the blood plasma.
-The body uses it to form cell membranes and hormones; it is the fundamental part of the structural component of human cell membranes.
+The body uses it to form cell membranes and hormones; it is a fundamental part of the structural component of human cell membranes.

-Cholesterol is essential for the body because it produces bile acid, vitamin D, and steroid hormones; however, excessive cholesterol in the blood may be harmful.
+Cholesterol is essential for the body because it produces bile acid, vitamin D, and steroid hormones.
+However, excessive cholesterol in the blood may be harmful.

 Cholesterol is recycled by way of being first excreted by the liver through the bile, from which it then goes into the digestive tract.
 Almost half of all excreted cholesterol is reabsorbed into the bloodstream courtesy of the small bowel.

 The National Institutes of Health (NIH) recommends everyone over the age of 20 have their cholesterol checked once every five years.
 A majority of cardiologists recommend a fast of 12 hours before a cholesterol test because triglycerides can shoot up 20%–30% after a meal.
 Alcohol will also cause a triglyceride surge.